WAIFEM at a glance

 Establishment of the Institute

-The West African Institute for Financial and Economic Management (WAIFEM) was established on July 22, 1996 by the Governors of the Central Banks that constitute the second ECOWAS monetary zone (WAMZ) namely,
+The West African Institute for Financial and Economic Management (WAIFEM) was established on July 22, 1996 by the Central Banks of the Anglophone West African Countries namely:

 - The Gambia